alanyongy/tft-matchup-predictor/README.md

 >
 > Consecutive duplicate letters are also discarded, in order to simplify the shifting of the search area.
 >
-> These caveats don't cause any issues, as the same rules are applied to the OCR used to detect the current opponent, resulting in consistent output.
+> These caveats don't cause any issues, as the same rules are applied to the OCR used to detect the current opponent, resulting in consistent output and successful correspondence.
 >
 > ![](Writeup/PlayersSidebarList.png) ![](Writeup/InternalPlayerList.png)
 > </details>